Monday, May 31, 2010

 blue, wisdom, and throws it back.
 I don’t want

-, she says, and we laugh.
+that shit, she says, and we laugh.
 She doesn’t bother

 picking another.
 I know.
 Once the bottles were gone,